 Utility Bill Assistance

-Several programs are available for Coachella Valley residents that may provide assistance due to economic hardship.
+Several programs are available for Coachella Valley residents that may help due to economic hardship.

-CVWD has partnered with United Way of the Desert to create the Help2Others Customer Assistance Program to help eligible customers who are having trouble paying their water bill.
+CVWD has partnered with United Way to create the Help2Others Customer Assistance Program to help eligible customers pay their water bill.

 How does the program work?

 Eligible residential customers can receive a $150 credit on their water bill once in a 12 month period.
 Customers must reapply for subsequent years.
-The Customer Assistance Program is managed by United Way of the Desert.
-United Way of the Desert screens eligible customers and provides them with assistance in paying a past due water bill.
+The Customer Assistance Program is managed by Inland SoCal United Way, who screens eligible customers and provides them with assistance in paying a past due water bill.

 - Email - firstname.lastname@example.org